Optimize Workforce Planning using Linear Programming with Python

 • Define objective: sum of workers hired x[i]

-• Add constraints: sum of workers on duty (not on a day off) is higher than the minimum staff demand
+• Add constraints: the sum of workers on duty (not on a day off) is higher than the minimum staff demand

 Solve your model and analyse the results